rencire/learn-crypto/README.md

 # Learn Crypto

-Personal project to learn common cryptography.
+Personal project to (re)learn common cryptography.

 Please don't use this for serious production apps!
 As the saying goes, [Don't roll your own](https://security.stackexchange.com/questions/18197/why-shouldnt-we-roll-our-own)